 - Yes, the only exception is personal float tube.

-- Do I still need to get an ADF&G license if all I do is drop clients off at a fishing hole and pick them up later?
+- Do I still need to get an ADF&G registration if all I do is drop clients off at a fishing hole and pick them up later?

-- No, you do not need to be licensed by ADF&G as a guide or if you do not accompany the clients.
+- No, you do not need to be registered by ADF&G as a guide or if you do not accompany the clients.
 The definition of 'sport fishing guide services' includes

 accompanying or physically directing the sport fisherman in sport fishing activities during any part of a sport fishing trip.
 If an individual provides any